Like Anitta, Amy Schumer had endometriosis. Late diagnosis had serious consequences for the actress; understand

 Luana Piovani recalls dating Rodrigo Santoro: ‘we were Brad Pitt and Angelina Jolie from Brazil’

-“The pains of my entire life were explained and taken out of my body.
+“The pains of my whole life have been explained and taken out of my body.
 I’m already a new person.
-I am happy for the energy I have to be with my son,” she said.
+I’m happy for the energy I have to be with my son,” he said.

 What is endometriosis?